Are you looking for anime-related attractions and locations for your visit in Odaiba?

 1:1 Scale Gundam Unicorn Statue

-A dream come true for mecha fans, you can see Banagher’s big boy in person.
-Full scale with moving parts, see it at night to see it transform into Destroy Mode in a sound and light show.
+This is essentially a dream come true for mecha fans, you can see Banagher’s big boy in person.
+Full scale with moving parts, view it at night to see it transform into Destroy Mode in a sound and light show.

 It has some big shoes to fill, standing where the old RX-78-2 Gundam stood until it was retired just a few years ago, but man is it a sight to behold.
 Here’s my hope for the next one.